laylar/nucamp-node-mongo/README.md

 A very basic start to a Mongo database and interacting with it through NodeJS.

-Objectives:
-Ex.
+-Objectives:
+--Ex.
 1 - Node MongoDB Example 1
-Install and use the Node MongoDB driver from NPM.
+---Install and use the Node MongoDB driver from NPM.

-Learn to use the driver to interact with the MongoDB database from a Node application.
+---Learn to use the driver to interact with the MongoDB database from a Node application.

-Ex.
+--Ex.
 2 - Node MongoDB Example 2
-Develop a Node module containing some common MongoDB operations.
+---Develop a Node module containing some common MongoDB operations.

-Use the Node module in your application to communicate with the MongoDB server.
+---Use the Node module in your application to communicate with the MongoDB server.

+--Ex.
+3 - Node Callback Hell and Promises
+---Learn to use JavaScript ES6 promises to refactor a Node application to avoid callback hell.